The Next Big Thing in beauty is… drum roll.

 Is adenosine triphosphate boosting the next big thing?

 Adenosine triphosphate (or ATP) is the main energy source for the majority of cellular – and muscular – functions.
 This includes the synthesis of DNA.
 Living things use ATP like a battery, storing and using energy when needed and in complex ways, it seems (a sprinter will use ATP very differently from a marathon runner).
 In 2009, researchers found that direct intracellular delivery of ATP can accelerate the healing process of skin wounds at an “extremely fast” speed “never seen or reported in the past.”

 But it has taken a few years for the skincare industry to catch on.
 Olay is just now getting the bandwagon going by referring to ATP-boosters with its Regenerist Micro-Sculpting Cream.
 Hence, Allure magazine pronounced it a new beauty “buzzword.”

 Beauty products that boost ATP are definitely ones to keep on your radar.
 Another thing worth thinking about is that microcurrent is believed to work by improving the production of adenosine triphosphate.
-So, whip out your Myotones ($279 in the shop).
-ATP is one of the ingredients in Skin Nutrition’s Cell CPR ($170 in the shop), along with MAD Unirepar T-43, a bioactive complex of amino acids consisting of acetyl tyrosine, adenosine triphosphate (ATP), proline, yeast extract and butylene glycol.
+So, whip out your Myotones ($279).
+ATP is one of the ingredients in Skin Nutrition’s Cell CPR ($170), along with MAD Unirepar T-43, a bioactive complex of amino acids consisting of acetyl tyrosine, adenosine triphosphate (ATP), proline, yeast extract and butylene glycol.